 - Mark Greene probably gets the worst of this.
 First his wife divorces him and takes their daughter with her, then he misses getting to a train in time to tell his best friend that he's in love with her before she leaves Chicago forever, then a chain of terrible minor incidents happen to him, then he gets viciously beaten up for no reason in a bathroom and develops PTSD as a result, then his best friend moves away, then his mother gets dementia and dies, then father gets cancer and dies, and then, just after he gets happily engaged to Doctor Corday, she gets pregnant on the same day that he finds out he has terminal brain cancer and will only live a few months.
 And then he dies.
 His only consolation prize is that he hangs in there a bit longer than expected, so he gets to see his child born before he kicks off.

 - Mulder on The X-Files.
-His sister disappears when he's a kid, which ends his parents marriage and he later finds out he was the one that was supposed to be taken.
-And he finds out that she was basically dead most of the time and was never going to find her.
+His sister disappears when he's a kid, which ends his parents' marriage and he later finds out he was the one that was supposed to be taken.
+And he finds out that she was dead most of the time and was never going to find her.
 He works in a division that everyone thinks is a joke and no one ever believes most of the stuff he says (even though he's usually right) and he has very few friends.
-He gets shot three different times, once by his own partner, not to mention the countless times he gets beaten up and loses his gun.
+He gets shot three different times, once by his own partner, plus the countless times he gets beaten up and loses his gun.
 His father is murdered right in front of him, his mom has a stroke and later commits suicide.
 His partner and the only person he really trusts gets abducted by aliens and almost dies.
 The she gets cancer and almost dies again.
 He's been drugged, had his memories erased, arrested, imprisoned, tortured by Russian scientists, almost had his arm removed against his will, starts getting debilitating headaches and other problems and then has brain surgery against his will, and then gets abducted by aliens himself and is tortured in various gruesome ways.
 He's died and come back to life several times, and was once buried semi-alive.
 He's forced to leave Scully and their son, and by the time he comes back the baby has been given up for adoption.
 He gets caught on a secret government installation where he's arrested and tortured (again) in an attempt to brainwash him.
 He's put on trial and condemned to death but he escapes.
 Oh, and the guy he hated most who was at the head of most of the conspiracies he was trying to expose?
 Was his biological father.

 - Grey's Anatomy is full of this, especially the season finales.
 George gets hit by a bus while Izzie is undergoing a risky surgery for her brain tumor, which ends with them both being in comas at the end of the episode.
 One of them dies.
 Another episode has a Code Silver situation which results in Meredith having a miscarriage and Cristina having her first major incident of PTSD.
 Later, half the cast is in a plane crash where Lexie and Mark die, Arizona loses a leg, and Derek has to smash his hand so that he might not ever be able to do surgery again (or at least until midway through the last season).